Species Scale in Diverse Dimensions: Species Scale and 32 supercharges

 with $M_{A_3}$ the Cartan matrices of the $A_3$ root lattice, also known as the face-centered cubic (FCC) or hexagonal close-packed (HCC) lattice.
 The value of the Eisenstein series and species scale is given by

 In appendix~\ref{app:EisensteinSl38d}, we collect the values at other fixed points of $SL(3,\mathbb{Z})$ and show that, indeed, the value of the species scale is smaller at these points.
 Moreover, we computed the Hessian confirming that $M_{A_3}$ gives a maximum for the species scale.
+In \cite{Sarnak2006} it was also proven numerically that $M_{A_3}$ indeed give a minimum of the Eisenstein series, confirming our result for the desert point.

 \paragraph{Diameter.} We next determine the largest distance between two points inside a finite moduli space region set by $\Lambda_s \geq \mu$.
 For simplicity, we ignore the axions in the infinite-distance regions, as these only contribute exponential corrections to the diameter. \begin{itemize} \item Let us first consider the S-duality transformations in $SL(3,\bbZ)\times SL(2,\bbZ)$ that cut out our fundamental domain.
 The S-duality of $SL(2,\bbZ)$ simply restricts us to the $|U|\geq 1$ regime as usual --- it cuts the polygon in figure \ref{fig:8dspeciespolygon} down the middle of the $\Delta_U$ axis.
 The S-duality transformations of $SL(3,\bbZ)$ then act on the $(\Delta_\tau,\Delta_\nu)$-plane, corresponding to the triangular-shaped cross section of the remaining half-polygon.
 As discussed in more detail in appendix~\ref{app:Sl3dualities}, these S-dualities partition this triangle into 6 fundamental regions.
 We focus on the fundamental regime set by $\tau_2\geq 1$ and $\nu \tau_2 \leq 1$, in which the instanton corrections in \eqref{eq:Dinstantons} and \eqref{eq:pqstringinstantons} are suppressed.
 In particular, these duality transformations tell us that all corners of the polygon in figure \ref{fig:8dspeciespolygon} are identified, corresponding to the same decompactification limit to $D=9$.
 This means that the longest distance between two points cannot be given by one of the sides of the polygon; rather, we should consider a geodesic from an interior point --- which we take to be the desert point \eqref{eq:8ddesert} --- to a corner corresponding to the decompactification to $D=9$. \item Next we examine this decompactification limit to $D=9$ more closely.
 We parameterize this limit by sending $U_2 \sim 1/\sqrt{\nu} \to \infty$ while keeping their ratio $U_2\sqrt{\nu}$ and $\tau_2$ fixed.
 We have to maximize the distance over these fixed parameters.
 To this end, it is useful to consider the leading behavior of the species scale in this limit given in \eqref{eq:8ddecomp}: we see that $\tau$ appears only in $E_{\frac{3}{2}}(\tau,\bar{\tau})$ in the leading coefficient, which is maximized for $\tau=\rho$.
 The other parameter $U_2\sqrt{\nu}$ we will keep generic for now, and extremize after the computation of the distance. \item With the above preparations in place, let us next compute the distance between the desert point \eqref{eq:8ddesert} and a point along the $D=9$ decompactification limit $U_2 \sim 1/\sqrt{\nu} \to \infty$ with $\tau=\rho$ and $U_2\sqrt{\nu}$ fixed arbitrarily.
 We then find that the diameter is given by